 View a sample online schedule

-We know that most of our students have budy professional and personal lives.
+We know that most of our students have busy professional and personal lives.
 We recognize and meet the specialized needs, areas of interest, and schedules of today’s professional communicators.
 As a result, the MCM program uses a hybrid approach of brief on-campus residencies and online learning to allow for greater flexibility in work-life scheduling.
 The decision to pursue a master’s degree, while continuing to work full time, is a significant personal and professional decision.
 You may be studying in the MCM program for a number of reasons including professional development, career advancement, improved managerial skills and acumen, expanded business networks, or post-secondary teaching opportunities.
 Whatever your goals, we promise to support you before, during and after you complete your degree with us.

 Adjusting to the academic mindset

 People from all walks of life study in the MCM program.
-Your cohort will include professionals from private, public and for-profit careers, scholars and researchers, and parents with young families.
+Your cohort will include professionals from private, public, non-profit and for-profit sectors, scholars and researchers, and parents with young families.
 You will have to identify the priorities in your own personal and professional life and how to balance them with your educational journey.
 Remember that you’re not alone, and when life happens our faculty and your cohort will be there to support you.
 Here are some strategies our alumni and students have found useful for their MCM journey:

 - Set a regular weekly schedule for readings, lectures, and assignments–and stick to it.